Chart Color Schemes

 Malvern East has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 82 projects likely affecting the region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified a total of 82 projects likely to impact the area.
 Notable projects include the 173 Burke Road Mixed-Use Development, Central Park Residences, Monash University Caulfield Campus Expansion, and Olive Green.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.